lasso-sustech/cluster-tap/README.md

 ```

 ### TODO
-- [ ] codebase sync, push from console to server/clients.
+- [ ] codebase sync, push from server to clients.